cmgriffing/idiosyncrasy/README.md

 ## You're ready to go! (however...)
 Simply clone your git repo, cd into it and run `Yarn` to install any missing dependancies from node!

-However, a current found issue on window's is Husky and Git Commit on WSL conflicting resulting in nano blocking husky, to resolve this you must use `yarn git-cz` to create your commit message before pushing.

 ---